benjaminang06/Benjamin_Portfolio/README.md

 ### [Project 5: Time Series Analysis and Forecasting using ARMA Models: A Case Study of the Philippine Stock Exchange](https://github.com/benjaminang06/TimeSeries)

-**Objective:** Developed an ARMA model to predict future trends in the Philippine Stock Exchange Composite Index using historical data from 1987 to 2022.
+**Description:** Developed an ARMA model to predict future trends in the Philippine Stock Exchange Composite Index using historical data from 1987 to 2022.

 **Key Results:** Identified the AR(1) model as the best fit with a MAPE of 6.62%, providing highly accurate forecasts.
 This model helps stakeholders make informed investment decisions by anticipating market movements.